 “We probably would have had to make a hard choice: Go out of business or take on debt to be able to keep the same business model,” said Gladson.

-Since they did have a fully functional platform in place, Adrenaline Fundraising was able to survive and continue helping customers in new ways.
+Since they did have a fully functional platform in place, Leading Edge Fundraising was able to survive and continue helping customers in new ways.
 For instance, they added a new revenue source that had been on their radar for a while—leasing

 the platform technology to other fundraising companies for a fee.
 The pandemic sped things up in this new business direction, and it turned out to be a real success.
 One not possible without the decision to go digital in 2018.